richgong/asana-google-calendar/README.md

 # asana-google-calendar

+"Universal todo list, from the commandline."

-A simple Ruby script for calling Asana and Google Calendar from the command-line.
+This is a script for calling Asana and Google Calendar from the command-line.

 Inspired by this: [asana-client](https://github.com/tmacwill/asana-client) -- but dramatically simplified, and also added Google calendar integration.